Magnuson Moss Warranty Act

 Its actually a little easier to pursue a claim under the Act becuase it has lesser restrictions than the PA Lemon Law.
 The

 Act applies to new and used vehicles as long as they have a written warranty.
-The Act also does not have a mileage estriction (the Pa Lemon Law requires an initial repair attempt within the first 12,000 miles, the Mag Moss Act does not).
+The Act also does not have a mileage restriction (the Pa Lemon Law requires an initial repair attempt within the first 12,000 miles, the Mag Moss Act does not).
+The PA Lemon Law also requires that the defects in the vehicle must have arisen during the first year of ownership.
+The Magnuson Moss Act has no such requirement.